 The FO will determine good cause for late filing of the election of SBC at the hearing level only when an election for SBC is made beyond the 10-day period, and the hearing is filed within 60-day period.

 The ALJ will determine good cause for late filing of the election of SBC if both the requests for hearing and election for SBC are filed more than 60 days after the date of receipt of the notice of the reconsidered determination.
-The Office of Adjudication and Review/Hearing Office (ODAR/HO) will notify the FO about the ALJ’s good cause determination via memorandum or e-mail.
+The Hearing Office (HO) will notify the FO about the ALJ’s good cause determination via memorandum or e-mail.